image

 • Capital gains from the sale or transfer of assets.

-Notably, resident taxpayers with a gross revenue of not more than IDR 4.8 million (USD 299) from certain business activities can opt for a 0.5% final income tax rate calculated from the gross revenue.
+Notably, resident taxpayers with a gross revenue of not more than IDR 4.8 billion (US$295,000) from certain business activities can opt for a 0.5 percent final income tax rate calculated from the gross revenue.

 Conversely, certain types of income are not typically taxable.
 For example:

-• Gifts for religious holidays and other events;
+• Gifts for religious holidays provided equally to all employees;

-Additionally, capital gains from the sale of land or buildings in Indonesia are taxed at a final rate of 5% on the higher of the taxable sale value or actual proceeds, and the sale of shares traded on the Indonesia Stock Exchange incurs a 0.1% final tax on sales proceeds.
+Additionally, capital gains from the sale of land or buildings in Indonesia are taxed at a final rate of 5 percent on the higher of the taxable sale value or actual proceeds, and the sale of shares traded on the Indonesia Stock Exchange incurs a 0.1 percent final tax on sales proceeds.

 Tax rates and brackets